Dependency tree

 Full view

-Full view shows the complete hierarchy of dependencies between every element — starting from the model and report and drilling down to columns and measures.
+Full view keeps the entire hierarchy expandable in one tree — model and report at the top, drilling down through pages and visuals to individual measures and columns.
 From any node you can:

-- Search by column or measure name to jump to every place it is used, directly or indirectly, anywhere in the model or report.
+- Search a column or measure name to highlight every place it’s reached, directly or transitively, anywhere in the report or model.

 Report mode

-In the example above, Get data paginated exclusively consumes 5.15% of the model.
-Removing that report would shrink the model by that amount, because every column it relies on is unused by any other report.
+In the example above, Get data paginated exclusively consumes 5.15% of the model — every column it relies on is untouched by any other report, so deleting the report reclaims the full 5.15%.

 Page mode